-Preparing for College Part 3: Tips for Parents on What Your Child Needs (or Doesn’t Need)
+Preparing for College Part 3: Tips for Parents and Guardians on What Your Child Needs (or Doesn’t Need)

 The transition to college is a significant time for both new students and their families.
 Whether your child is getting ready to move away to college and live on campus, or if they’ll be commuting from home, you want to make sure they have what they need to set them up for success in their first year of college.